Iuliana95/nest-book-library-api/README.md

 --------
 # Features

 * CRUD operations for **Books** (Add/Edit/Delete/List/View)

 * CRUD operations for **Categories** (Add/Edit/Delete/List/View)

 * Unique name validation for both Books and Categories

 * Nested Categories (expandable to infinite depth)

 * Breadcrumb generation for Books

 * Automatic deletion of Books when their Category is removed

+* Migrated to Prisma for database interaction

-*   Unit tests for core functionality
+* Unit tests for core functionality (In Progress)

 ------------